xsuite/xsuite/docs/s_dependent_magnetic_fields.rst

 as undulators, wigglers, fringe field and solenoids, for which a constant multipolar description is not sufficient.

+Internally, particles are tracked using a spatial Boris-like integrator.
+The method has second-order convergence in the number of integration steps (the global discretization error scales as ``n_steps**-2``).
+Although it is not strictly symplectic, it preserves phase-space volume and its symplectic deviation decreases quadratically with the number of integration steps.
+See the :doc:`Physics Guide <physicsguide>` for a description of the algorithm and its main properties.

 Within each element, the longitudinal dependence of the field is represented by fourth-order polynomials and the Lorentz force is integrated with a Boris stepper.
 The field data are provided through :class:`xtrack.Spline4` objects.